-Q. TAB 17: Occupancy Preferences
+Q. Tab 17: Occupancy Preferences

 - 1. Households with Children. - a.
-Projects in which thirty percent (30%) of all Units are reserved for households comprised of individuals with children and are three (3) or four (4) bedroom Units are eligible for the initial five (5) points in this scoring category.
-If each of the following complete exhibits are provided at this Tab, up to an additional fifteen (15) points are available: - i.
-A description of the Project's specific design elements and facility programs that serve the needs of individuals with children. - ii.
-Form 17 for each service provider committing Supportive Services under Section 2.9(Q)(1)(a)(iv) below. - iii.
-Insert a site plan showing where each service will be provided. - iv.
-Insert completed Form 17A 17L (as applicable) for each Supportive Service committed to the Project.
-Other documents that may contain this information (i.e. brochures, and other narrative descriptions) will not be accepted for these points,
+Projects in which thirty percent (30%) of all Units are reserved for households comprised of individuals with children and are three (3) or four (4) bedroom Units, and which insert each document listed below, are eligible for the five (5) points in this scoring category. - i.
+Insert a description of the Project's specific design elements that serve the needs of individuals with children. - 2.
+Housing for Older Persons. - a.
+Applications proposing Housing for Older Persons Projects in which all Units include two (2) or fewer bedrooms, and which insert each document listed below, are eligible for the five (5) points in this scoring category.